oracle-livelabs/pts/upgrade-to-23ai/lab1-install-new-home/install-23ai-oh.md

     Database altered.
     ```

-5. You can now exit SQL*Plus to make a final change on the operating system.
+5. You can now exit SQL*Plus to make a final change to the operating system.

     ```text
     SQL> <copy>exit</copy>